A recent report reveals that Human Growth Hormone may be beneficial in helping obese patients with weight loss.

 ‘People who took growth hormone lost an average of slightly more than five pounds.
 This weight loss was all due to the loss of body fat; they did not lose any muscle mass,’ Dr. Albert says.

-‘Most of the fat loss was in the abdominal area.
+‘Most of the fat / weight loss was in the abdominal area.
 There were also improvements in the good cholesterol HDL, which may have an extended benefit in protecting the people from heart disease,’ Dr. Albert says.

 Thirty-nine volunteers who were about 40 percent overweight participated in the study.
 All participants met with a registered dietitian monthly and were encouraged to slowly lose weight by exercising and reducing their daily caloric intake by 500 calories.